albertoielpo/kk-cli/README.md

   kill <arg>                       kill program.
-Arg could be the exact program name or the pid number. `kk kill program_name` || `kk kill 12076` killport <port_number>           kill program by port number. `kk killport 8080` jwtdecode <token>                decode a jwt token. does not check if a token is valid just decode the two main parts. `kk jwtdecode <token>` help [command]                   display help for command
+Arg could be the exact program name or the pid number. `kk kill program_name` || `kk kill 12076` killport <port_number>           kill program by port number. `kk killport 8080` jwtdecode <token>                decode a jwt token. does not check if a token is valid just decode the two main parts. `kk jwtdecode <token>` pwd [options] [passphrase]       generate password. `kk pwd [passphrase] -s <seed>` `kk pwd -r`.
+If passphrase is used the strenght of the password depends on passphrase.
+An additional seed is used to enforce security.
+If no passphrase is set the random flag should be set. help [command]                   display help for command
 ```